Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 ] .

-The four-table join, the line-item summation, and the status = 'completed' filter all live inside the binding.
-The agent querying for orders over $500 writes this:
+The join, the line-item summation, and the status = 'completed' filter all live inside the binding.
+The agent querying for orders over $500 writes:

 PREFIX ex: <http://example.com/ontology#>